majdkhalife/LaneDetection/README.md

 9. Overlay lanes on original image

 We will elaborate on each method, how we construct it in the following sections.
 But for now, just make sure you understadn the basics of file management in cpp

+1) Read and decode file
+In order to read and decode the file, we use OpenCVs VideoCapture method.
+This method allows us to Open a video file or image file sequence or a capturing device or a IP video stream for video capturing.
+One thing worth remembering is that a video is just a bunch fo images stitched together.
+Which is why we need to define a Mat object.
+We process the video frame by frame and pass each Mat obj to the frame.
+We keep doing this until either the video ends or until the user(you) clicks the esacpe button on your keyboard.
+The next step would be to define the ROI.
+Why you might ask?
+Because we dont want to detect all edges, just the ones relevant to us.